kediya485/kediya/README.md

 # kediya
-this is my first project on git repository
+This is my first project on Git Repository
 Author : Amit Mahto